 A small minority of abuse victims will have unusually high difficulty in leaving abuse (relative to other abuse victims) because they don’t want to succeed too hard in life.
 Their problems started before their current abusive relationship.
 Some (but not all) emotionally abusive parents will intentionally try to sabotage their child’s success for various reasons: they don’t like the child stealing attention from them, they want their child to be dependent on them and easier to control, and/or they hurt the child to feel like they are in control.
 Punishing a child for succeeding can lead the child to develop a fear of success.
 This fear often lasts a lifetime and interferes with the victim’s ability to lead a normal life.
 Victims of childhood abuse may intentionally sabotage their personal life so that they don’t succeed too hard.

-Such abuse victims are more difficult to talk to whenever their past abuse has led them to develop a distrusts of healthy relationship behaviours, generosity (because their abusive parent would attach strings to their insincere generosity), communicating their needs, emotional intimacy, and allowing others to know who they really are.
+Past abuse can lead somebody to distrust healthy relationship behaviours, generosity (because their abusive parent would attach strings to their insincere generosity), communicating their needs, emotional intimacy, and allowing others to know who they really are.
 Some abuse victims learn to lie and make up stories about who they are.
 Their childhood abuse has set them up for failure later on in life.
-Victims of parental abuse are more likely to end up in abusive relationships in their life, sometimes going from abusive relationship to abusive relationship.
+Victims of child abuse are more likely to end up in abusive relationships in their life, sometimes going from abusive relationship to abusive relationship.
 The abuse that they received as children can make it more difficult to stay away from abusive relationships as they may have an extremely damaged sense of self-worth and/or a broken “normal meter”.
 They do not realize that abusive behaviours in a relationship aren’t normal.

 Abuse can be frustrating to watch